Bending Basics for Sheet Metal Fabrication

 Warping: Uneven stresses during the bending process can cause the metal to warp or deform undesirably.
 Ensuring even force distribution, proper tool alignment, and consistent material properties can help mitigate warping.

-Surface Damage: The physical pressure during bending, especially with certain techniques, can mar the surface of the metal, leading to aesthetic and structural issues.
+Surface Damage: The physical pressure during bending, especially with specific techniques, can mar the surface of the metal, leading to aesthetic and structural issues.
 Using films or coatings during bending, opting for less abrasive bending techniques, or post-process finishing can keep the surface pristine.

 Material Thickness Variations: Inconsistent material thickness can lead to unpredictable bending results.
 Quality checks of raw material and selecting high-grade sheets can ensure consistent thickness, leading to more predictable bends.